Opening a Document in Word 2010

 A new, blank document always opens when you start Microsoft Word.
-But suppose that you want start another new document while you are working on another document, or you closed already opened document and want to start a new document.
-Here are the steps to open a new document:
+Suppose you want to start another new document while you are working on another document, or you closed an already opened document and want to start a new document.
+Here are the steps to open a new document −

-Step (1): Click the File tab and select New option.
+Step 1 − Click the File tab and select the New option.

-Step (2): When you select New option from the first column, it will display a list of templates in second column.
-Just double click on Blank document, which is very first option in the template list.
-We will discuss about rest of the templates available in the list in coming chapters.
+Step 2 − When you select the New option from the first column, it will display a list of templates in the second column.
+Double-click on the Blank document; this is the first option in the template list.
+We will discuss the other templates available in the list in the following chapters.

-Now you should have your blank document as shown below ready to start typing your text.
+You should have your blank document as shown below.
+The document is now ready for you to start typing your text.

-You can use a short cut to open a blank document anytime.
-Try using Ctrl + N keys and you will see a new blank document similar to above window is opened.
+You can use a shortcut to open a blank document anytime.
+Try using the Ctrl + N keys and you will see a new blank document similar to the one in the above screenshot.

 There may be a situation when you open an existing document and edit it partially or completely.
-If you want to open an existing document then follw the following simple options:
+Follow the steps given below to open an existing document −

-Step (1): Click the File tab and select Open option.
+Step 1 − Click the File tab and select the Open option.

-Step (2): This will display following file Open dialog box, which lets you navigate through different file folders and also lets you select a file which you want to open.
+Step 2 − This will display the following file Open dialog box.
+This lets you navigate through different folders and files, and also lets you select a file which you want to open.

-Step (3): Finally locate and select a file which you want to open and click small triangle available on Open button to open the file.
-You will have different options to open the file, but simply use Open option.
+Step 3 − Finally, locate and select a file which you want to open and click the small triangle available on the Open button to open the file.
+You will have different options to open the file, but simply use the Open option.

 This will open your selected file.
-You can use Open Read-Only option if you are willing just to read the file and you have no intention to modify ie. edit the file.
+You can use the Open Read-Only option if you are willing just to read the file and you have no intention to modify, i.e., edit the file.
 Other options can be used for advanced usage.